lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Software description

-\item[\texttt{InterfaceHandler}:] consider two subdomains \(\Omega_1\) and \(\Omega_2\), sharing a common interface \(\Sigma\), with conforming discretizations and let \(u_1\) and \(u_2\) be finite element functions defined on the two subdomains, typically representing solutions to differential problems defined on the two subdomains.
-Suppose that the problem defined on \(\Omega_1\) (\(\Omega_2\)) involves conditions on \(\Sigma\) that depend on \(u_2\) (\(u_1\)) \cite{Quarteroni1999,Bucelli2021}.
-This class manages, for each of the subdomains, the extraction of interface data on \(\Sigma\) from the other subdomain and its application as a boundary condition on \(\Sigma\). \texttt{InterfaceHandler} also deals with \textit{interface maps}, \textit{i.e.} two mappings of degrees of between the local interface \(\Sigma\) and the global domains \(\Omega_1\) and \(\Omega_2\).
-This is of critical importance in parallel simulations, where the parallel partitioning on both domains can be different, such as the example shown in Fig.~\ref{fig:multidomain_partitioning}.
-This class only deals with conforming meshes, whereas extensions to non-conforming discretizations, such as the \texttt{INTERNODES} technique \cite{Deparis2016}, are still under development. \end{description}
+\item[\texttt{InterfaceHandler}:] Consider two subdomains \(\Omega_1\) and \(\Omega_2\) sharing a common interface \(\Sigma\) with conforming discretizations, and let \(u_1\) and \(u_2\) be FE functions defined on the two subdomains, typically representing solutions to differential problems defined on the two subdomains.
+Suppose that the problem defined on \(\Omega_1\) (\(\Omega_2\)) involves conditions on \(\Sigma\) that depend on \(u_2\) (\(u_1\)) \cite{Quarteroni1999,Bucelli2021}. \texttt{InterfaceHandler} builds the \textit{interface maps}; that is, two mappings of DoFs between the local interface \(\Sigma\) and the global domains \(\Omega_1\) and \(\Omega_2\).
+This is of critical importance in parallel simulations, where the parallel partitioning on both domains can be different, as in the example in Fig.~\ref{fig:multidomain_partitioning}.
+Finally, for each subdomain, this class manages the extraction of interface data on \(\Sigma\) from the other subdomain and its application as a boundary condition on \(\Sigma\).
+This class deals only with conforming meshes; extensions to non-conforming discretizations, such as the \texttt{INTERNODES} technique \cite{Deparis2016}, are still under development. \end{description}

-The last case to be considered is transferring solutions between multiple core models solved using the same finite element discretization but with different mesh resolutions.
-For nested hexahedral grids, the \texttt{VectorTools} namespace of \texttt{deal.II} already provides functions that do exactly what is needed.
-This procedure is hardly generalizable as it tightly depends on how the different meshes have been generated and on the mesh element type.
-For instance, transfer operator built upon Radial Basis Function (RBF) interpolators could be used in the case of non-conforming discretizations \cite{Deparis2014,Salvador2020} but are still to be implemented in \lifex{}.
+The last case to be considered is transferring solutions between multiple core models solved using the same FE discretization but with different mesh resolutions.
+For nested hexahedral grids, the \texttt{VectorTools} namespace of \texttt{deal.II} already provides functions that perform precisely the interpolation needed.
+This procedure is hardly generalizable as it depends heavily on how the different meshes have been generated and on the mesh element type.
+For instance, transfer operators built on radial basis function (RBF) interpolators could be used in the case of non-conforming discretizations \cite{Deparis2014,Salvador2020} but have yet to be implemented.

-Clearly, both approaches can be combined in order to couple different models solved with different finite element approximations and different mesh resolutions.
+Clearly, the two approaches can be combined to couple different models solved with both different FE approximations and mesh resolutions.